Film "Lincoln" gets record 13 Critics Choice nominations

-LOS ANGELES (Reuters) - Steven Spielberg’s “Lincoln” landed a record-breaking 13 nominations for the Critics Choice Movie Awards on Tuesday, ahead of musical “Les Miserables” and indie comedy “Silver Linings Playbook”.
+LOS ANGELES, Dec 11 (Reuters) - Steven Spielberg’s “Lincoln” landed a record-breaking 13 nominations for the Critics Choice Movie Awards on Tuesday, ahead of musical “Les Miserables” and indie comedy “Silver Linings Playbook”.

 “Lincoln”, starring Daniel Day-Lewis as Abraham Lincoln and Sally Field as Mary Todd Lincoln, was nominated for best picture and best director, while actors Day-Lewis, Tommy Lee Jones and Sally Field got individual nods as well as one for best acting ensemble.